hyperjumptech/monika/docs/src/pages/guides/probes.md

 ### Mariadb Request

-To monitor connectivity and health of your MariaDB database, monika provides a MariaDB database probe, set it up like below:
+To monitor the connectivity and the health of your MariaDB database, you can use the following monika configuration:

 ```yaml
 probes: